Today in history... August 30th, 1967, Thurgood Marshall was confirmed as the first black Supreme Court justice.

 Fishburne was also nominated for the stage’s highest honor, the Tony Award, for his performance in Thurgood.

-It's been on DVD since January of this year, so you can pick it up if you haven't seen it.
+It's been on DVD since last year, so you can pick it up if you haven't seen it.
 Watch a preview of it in the video player below.

 More recently, Danny Glover was cast to play Thurgood Marshall in Stephen Frears' upcoming Muhammad Ali film for HBO.